pwkraft/pwkraft.github.io/_pages/research.md

 **The Perils of Protest: Complaints About Police Misconduct Have Adverse Effects for Black Citizens** \\
 with Benjamin J. Newman. _Under review_.

-**Women Also Know Stuff: Challenging the Gender Gap in Political Sophistication** \\
-_Under review_.

 ## Selected Work in Progress

 **It's a Matter of Choice: Misinformation Correction under Selective Exposure** \\
-with Amanda Heideman, Taraleigh Davis, and Jason T. Neumeyer. _Data collection in progress_.
+with Amanda Heideman, Taraleigh Davis, and Jason T. Neumeyer. _In preparation for submission_.

 **Don't Shoot the Messenger: The Role of Expert Cues in Correcting Misinformation on Climate Change** \\
 with Nicholas R. Davis, Shin Young Park, and Chan Song Kim. _Data collection in progress_.